-Corby's flagship brand, Wiser's Canadian whisky, once again outperformed the Canadian whisky category with +3% growth in retail sales volumes and value during the three month period ending September 30, 2012.
-Meanwhile the Canadian whisky category remained flat during this period.
-The Company continued to build upon the brand's success and capitalize on market trends for premium and flavoured spirits with the launch of Wiser's Spiced during the quarter.
+Corby's flagship brand, Wiser's Canadian whisky, once again outperformed the Canadian whisky category with +1% growth in retail sales volumes and +2% growth in retail sales value during the six-month period ending December 31, 2012.
+Meanwhile the Canadian whisky category declined -1% in both retail volume and retail value during this period.
+The Company continued to build upon the brand's success and capitalize on market trends for premium and flavoured spirits with the launch of Wiser's Spiced, which was a significant contributor to the overall brand's growth this quarter.